Wednesday, June 4, 2025

 The only player to have played all 18 IPL seasons with the same franchise, Kohli has been the soul of RCB through highs and mostly lows.
 For over a decade, the chant of "Ee Saala Cup Namde" echoed every season, only to end in disappointment.
 But this year was different.
 RCB clawed their way back from the bottom half of the table, made it to the playoffs against the odds, and then stormed to victory.

-India went on to win the T20 World Cup, beating South Africa in a nail-biting final that went down to the last over.
-The team showed resilience, maturity, and magic.
-And then topped it with the Champions Trophy win — cementing this team as one of India’s greatest modern cricketing units.
+India won the T20 World Cup, edging out South Africa in a last-over thriller, and followed it with the Champions Trophy win — cementing this team as one of the greatest modern units in world cricket.

-As an Indian cricket fan, and additionally an RCB fan, there hasn’t been a better time to be alive.
+As an Indian cricket fan, and especially as an RCB fan, there hasn’t been a better time to be alive.

 Football: The Redemption of the Greatest